 Asynchronous lecture-watching: Pre-recorded lectures to be watched independently are provided via VoiceThread-a tool that invites commenting and question-raising.
 25% of final grade

-Summary responses: Participation in an online discussion forum by posting brief, written responses to a module's materials, then commenting on classmates' posts; participation in oral discussion during the course's Zoom sessions.

-40% of final grade
+Written summary responses: Participation in an online discussion forum by posting brief, written responses to a module's materials, then commenting on classmates' posts.
+30% of final grade